Challenges and Opportunities in the Context of Internationalization of Higher Education

 The accomplishment of any educational change is linked with the readiness of teachers to implement new methods and innovative practices.
 The present paper attempts to understand the role of teachers in the internationalization of higher education in India.
 The focus of the present paper is to be acquainted with the challenges and opportunities for faculty in the context of the internationalization of higher education and their inclination to adopt the change.

 Review of literature:

 A qualitative study examines the role of international experience in the transformative learning of female educators as it relates to professional development in a higher education context.
-It also investigates how the learning productions of these experiences were transferred to the participants’ home country.
+It also investigates how the learning productions of these experiences were transferred to the participant’s home country.
 Nine American female faculty and administrators who worked at universities in Arab countries in the Gulf region participated in this study.
-The results suggest that the transformative learning of the female educators was reflected in three themes: changes in personal and professional attitudes, experiencing a new classroom environment that included different students’ learning style and unfamiliar classroom behavior, and broadening of participants’ global perspectives.
-Another study sought to assess how and why some higher education institutions have responded to aspects of globalization and, in particular how organizational culture influences universities’ responses to globalization.
+The results suggest that the transformative learning of the female educators was reflected in three themes: changes in personal and professional attitudes, experiencing a new classroom environment that included different students’ learning styles and unfamiliar classroom behavior, and broadening of participanstyleslobalstrangeves.
+Another study sought to assess how and why some higher education institutions have responded to aspects of globalization, particularly how organizational culture influences universities’ responses to globalization.
 Using a predominantly qualitative, mixed-methods approach, empirical research was used to explore the impact of globalization at four Canadian universities.
-A multiple, case-study approach was used to achieve a depth of understanding to establish the universities’ culture, institutional strategies, and practices in response to globalization.
+A multiple case-study method was used to achieve a depth of understanding to establish the methodties’ culture, institutional strategies, and practices in response to globalization.

 Context of the study: